 Soon after, a complaint was filed against the Hope Center with the Anchorage Civil Rights Commission, claiming that the center had discriminated against this individual.
 But the Hope Center never violated the law.
 In fact, they got this individual the care he needed.

 The Hope Center serves everyone—men and women alike, no matter how they identify.
 But in order to provide a safe place for women escaping sex trafficking or abusive situations, the Hope Center’s overnight facilities, showers, and changing areas are open only to biological women.

-Now, the city of Anchorage is twisting a law in order to force the Hope Center to admit biological men into its women’s shelter.
-The city’s motivation is clear: it wants to force this faith-based homeless shelter to get on board with its political agenda—all at the expense of the vulnerable women the Hope Center uniquely serves.
+Unbelievably, the Anchorage officials twisted a law to attempt to force the Hope Center to admit biological men into its women’s shelter.
+The motivation was clear: they wanted to force this faith-based homeless shelter to get on board with their political agenda—all at the expense of the vulnerable women the Hope Center uniquely serves.

 ADF attorneys filed a lawsuit on behalf of the Downtown Hope Center in the U.S. District Court for the District of Alaska on November 1, 2018.
 Oral arguments for the case took place on January 11, 2019.

 Thankfully, in September of 2019, Anchorage agreed to end its crusade against the shelter.